-23 In fairness to the business and economic sector, it must be pointed out that there are business ethicists who recognize the limitations of competition in developing one's career in the midst of market capitalism.
+22 In fairness to the business and economic sector, it must be pointed out that there are business ethicists who recognize the limitations of competition in developing one's career in the midst of market capitalism.
 For example, Robert K. Greenleaf, who died in 1990, has been a powerful voice to reshape management and leadership policy.
 He is respected as a business ethicist at Harvard Business School and MIT; see Robert K. Greenleaf, Servant Leadership (New York: Paulist Press, 1983).
-The limits of competition and the potential for co-operation is also being debated in the national and international level of discussions in political-economic ethics; see for example Russell Keats, "The Moral Boundaries of the maximize the production and distribution of scarce goods and services.
+The limits of competition and the potential for co-operation is also being debated in the national and international level of discussions in political-economic ethics; see for example Russell Keats, "The Moral Boundaries of the Market," The Political Quarterly: Ethics and the Markets, eds.
+Colin Crouch and David Marquand (Oxford, UK: Blackwell Publishers, 1993), pp. 6-20.

+tends to maximize the production and distribution of scarce goods and services.
 When competition is regulated through the standards of justice and fairness, it can be ethically viable.